bkry-code/vladstudio-kirby-smart-submit/readme.md

 * On your page (f.e.
 Contact Us), create a form.
 As fas as I understand Kirby, you can do is in either snippet or template.
 The following attributes are required for the form:

 	* `id="smart-submit"`
-	* `action="<?= url('smart-submit') ?>"`
+	* `action="<?= url('smart-submit') ?>?handler=do-something"`

-So:
+where `do-something` is the name of PHP handler script (described below), without `.php`.

+Example:

-	<form id="smart-submit" class="YOUR_CLASS_FOR_FORMS" action="<?= url('smart-submit') ?>">
+	<form id="smart-submit" class="YOUR_CLASS_FOR_FORMS" action="<?= url('smart-submit') ?>?handler=do-something">
 	…
 	</form>

 ****

 And now, the most interesting part!
 For every smart-submit form, you will need to create PHP handler.
-Two simple rules:
+Simple rules:

-* put it into `content/smart-submit/`
+* put it into `content/smart-submit/`.
+* Name it according to the "handler" parameter you provided in form "action".
+In the example above, it would be `do-something.php`.
-* name it according to the URL of the page with the form.
-F.e. if your form is at `http://mysite.com/about-me/contact/`, you should have `contact.php`;
+* If you skip "handler" in the form (`action="<?= url('smart-submit') ?>"`), the plugin will search for handler PHP script by the last folder name in your page URL.
+F.e. if your form is at `http://mysite.com/about-me/contact/`, you should have `contact.php`.
-* inside this script, do whatever you want!
+* Inside this script, do whatever you want!
 Validate input, send emails, hack server, conquer the world.
 However, when you're done, you must output valid JSON:

 	* `{"success":"Your success message"}`
 	* `{"error":"Your error message"}`
 	* `{"redirect":"/your/redirect/url"}`